OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 To enable detailed logging of the process that searches for config transformations, add the variable `Octopus.Action.Package.EnableDiagnosticsConfigTransformationLogging`and set its value to `True.`
 :::

-## Transform and target are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-TransformandtargetareinthesamedirectoryTransformandtargetareinthesamedirectory}
+## Transform and target are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Transformandtargetareinthesamedirectory}

 Given a package which has the structure: